robinrodricks/FluentFTP/README2.md

 - **GetNameListing**() - A simple command that only returns the list of file paths in the given directory, using the NLST command.

-- **UploadFile**() - Uploads a file from the local file system to the server.
-Returns true if succeeded, false if failed or file does not exist.
-Supports very large files since it uploads data in chunks of 65KB.
-Remote directories are NOT created if they do not exist.

-- **DownloadFile**() - Downloads a file from the server to the local file system.
-Returns true if succeeded, false if failed or file does not exist.
-Supports very large files since it downloads data in chunks of 65KB.
-Local directories are created if they do not exist.
+- **OpenRead**() - Opens the specified file for reading.
+Returns a standard `Stream`.

+- **OpenWrite**() - Opens the specified file for writing.
+Returns a standard `Stream`, any data written will overwrite the file, or create the file if it does not exist.

+- **OpenAppend**() - Opens the specified file for appending.
+Returns a standard `Stream`, any data written wil be appended to the end of the file.

 - **GetWorkingDirectory**() - Gets the full path of the current working directory.